candles

 Match Scent to Wellness Need

-• For candles, burn for at least 2 hours to allow fragrance molecules to fully diffuse and engage your olfactory receptors at therapeutic levels
+• Burn your candles for at least 2 hours running if you want the fragrance molecules to completely diffuse and stimulate your olfactory receptors at healing levels

-• For the Scent of Nirvana rollerball, apply to pulse points — wrists, neck, inner elbow — where body heat amplifies diffusion
+• If you have the Scent of Nirvana rollerball, put it on pulse points such as wrists, neck and inner elbow because these points produce body heat which aids in diffusion of the fragrance

-• Avoid rubbing wrists together after applying oil; friction disrupts the fragrance molecule structure and shortens the scent arc
+• Don't rub your wrists together after applying the oil; the friction breaks down the fragrance molecules and leaves you with a shorter scent arc

 Final Thoughts on Scent and the Brain